 Nokia 9 battery

-That would make it far bigger than most smartphone batteries, with even something like the LG G6 having just a 3,300mAh battery.
+That would make it far bigger than most smartphone batteries, with even something like the Samsung Galaxy S9 Plus having just a 3,500mAh battery.

-TechRadar’s take: A 3,800mAh battery seems surprisingly large for a 5.5-inch phone, so we’re not totally convinced by that, but it’s possible.
-Fast charging is likely, as that’s become a fairly standard flagship feature.
+TechRadar’s take: A 3,800mAh battery seems about right for a 5.99-inch phone.
+Fast and wireless charging are also likely, as these have become fairly standard features.

 Nokia 9 OS and power

 - NEW: may pack latest Snapdragon 855 chipset